NinjagoART/C-Backup/README.md

 # C-Backup
-In this repo, i upload all C execrsie from my "C Course"
+In this repo, i upload all C exercise from my "C Course"

 *Temary: